Custom Paper Writing

 The media has also been used to help people with anorexic tendencies.
-This has been done mainly through increasing awareness on the use of media, analyzing the intentions and content of media producers, and training people on critical thinking before engaging in activities promoted on the media (Spettigue & Henderson, 2004).
+This has been done mainly by increasing awareness on media use, analyzing the intentions and content of media producers, and training people on critical thinking before engaging in activities promoted on the media (Spettigue & Henderson, 2004).
 These practices have shown considerable success to date.

 Kittleson, M. J., & Kramer, G. F. (2005).
 The truth about eating disorders.
 New York, NY: Facts on File.

 Shannon, J. B. (2007).
 Eating disorders sourcebook: Basic consumer health information about anorexia nervosa, bulimia nervosa, binge eating, compulsive exercise, female athlete triad, and other eating disorders (2nd ed.).
 Detroit, MI: Omnigraphics.

 Smolak, L., & Moore, R. H. (2013).
 The developmental psychopathology of eating disorders implications for research, prevention, and treatment.
 Hoboken, NJ: Taylor and Francis.

 Spettigue, W., & Henderson, K. A. (2004, February 13).
 Eating disorders and the role of the media.
 Retrieved from http://www.ncbi.nlm.nih.gov/pmc/articles/PMC2533817/

 Williams, M. S., Thomsen, S. R., & McCoy, J. K. (2003).
 Looking for an accurate mirror: A model for the relationship between media use and anorexia.
 Eating Behaviors, 4(2), 127-134.